web2solutions/voodux/docs/README.md

 <img src="https://i.imgur.com/b29Lsgj.png" width="500" />

-You new need to update those components based on the received [`Server Event Message`](https://developer.mozilla.org/pt-BR/docs/Web/API/Server-sent_events/Using_server-sent_events).
+You now need to update those components based on the received [`Server Event Message`](https://developer.mozilla.org/pt-BR/docs/Web/API/Server-sent_events/Using_server-sent_events).

 The `Last Order Listing` component displays the name of the customer alongside it address and total paid for that specific order.